Degree Granting Programs

 UNMC graduate students have the opportunity to train under the mentorship of nationally- and internationally-recognized faculty in the Colleges of Allied Health Professions, Medicine, Nursing, Pharmacy, Public Health, and Dentistry, as well as the Munroe-Meyer Institute, and the Eppley Institute for Research in Cancer & Allied Diseases.

-Below is a list of all current graduate degree programs.
+Below is a list of all graduate degree programs.
 You are encouraged to click on the program(s) of interest for additional information.

 A multidisciplinary, interprofessional effort integrating the theory and practice of information technology management, computer science, decision support systems, and applied computing with clinical science, biological science, bio imaging, and public health.
 This joint program involving UNMC & UNO leverages expertise across campuses to provide an educational and research program with strengths in biologic, healthcare and technological aspects of biomedical informatics.